meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 Alembic demonstrates how successful formats can occupy specific niches within broader ecosystem landscapes.
 Alembic carved out a specialized role where its trade-offs (geometric focus, baked data, performance optimization) align well with workflow requirements.
 The format's stability and focused evolution reflect the value of architectural clarity over feature expansion.

-Perhaps most significantly, Alembic validates the concept of "purposeful lossiness" in format design - acknowledging that some workflow stages benefit from information reduction rather than preservation.
+Perhaps most significantly, Alembic validates the concept of "purposeful lossiness" in format design - leaning into the fact that some workflow stages benefit from information reduction.

 ---

 ### 3.5 Additional Formats

 #### Web/Real-Time Domain
-- **USDZ**: Delivery-optimized USD packaging addresses the inherent tension between USD's comprehensive expressiveness and practical deployment requirements.
-While USD's schema flexibility enables cross-industry adoption, it simultaneously creates interoperability fragmentation as applications implement domain-specific subsets rather than universal capability sets.
+- **USDZ** and **RealityKit**: Delivery-optimized USD packaging addresses the inherent tension between USD's comprehensive expressiveness and practical deployment requirements.
+Although USD's schema flexibility enables cross-industry adoption, that flexibility can create interoperability fragmentation as applications focus  on implementing domain-specific subsets at the expense of universal capability sets.
 USDZ responds by establishing strict content constraints and packaging rules that prioritize deployment reliability over editorial flexibility.
-However, the format's emergence alongside proprietary extensions like RealityKit schemas demonstrates how delivery optimization often drives workaround development rather than eliminating underlying interoperability challenges.
+The extension of USDZ to RealityKit demonstrates how delivery optimization often drives workaround development rather than eliminating underlying interoperability challenges.
 USDZ represents a pragmatic acknowledgment that comprehensive interchange formats require specialized delivery variants to bridge the gap between content creation complexity and consumer platform constraints.
+This very constraint however essentially forces a form of fragmentation and thus the emergence of variants like RealityKit that extend it.

 #### CAD/Manufacturing Domain
 - **STEP** (ISO 10303): International standard for comprehensive product data exchange throughout manufacturing lifecycles, emphasizing geometric precision, assembly relationships, and manufacturing process information rather than visual content creation workflows.